Understand how donors can cover third-party transaction fees

 Note that, at this time, the ability for donors to cover the fee does not apply to the currency conversion part of an international transaction, so there will be a slight difference between the fee-covered donation sent and the total amount received by the nonprofit.

-Additionally, we accept voluntary contributions (not tax-deductible) to Give Lively from donors, but donors are not asked to cover transaction fees on these voluntary contributions; the ability to do so is reserved for donations to nonprofits so that nonprofits can make the most of donor generosity.
-Learn more about voluntary contributions to Give Lively.
+Additionally, we accept tips (not tax-deductible) to Give Lively from donors, but donors are not asked to cover transaction fees on these voluntary contributions; the ability to do so is reserved for donations to nonprofits so that nonprofits can make the most of donor generosity.
+Learn more about tips to Give Lively.

 How do donors cover the payment processing fees?

-Depending on the payment method and generation of payment form, donors see one of two checkboxes:
+Depending on the payment method and payment form, donors see one of two checkboxes:

-On first-generation payment forms, when donors choose to pay by “Credit Card” or “Bank Account” on the “Choose a Payment Method” page, they see a checkbox on the following page where they may elect to: “Add <fee amount> to cover payment processing fees.
+On first-generation payment forms, when donors choose to pay by “Credit Card," “Bank Account” or a digital wallet (Apple Pay or Google Pay) on the “Choose a Payment Method” page, they see a checkbox on the following page where they may elect to: “Add <fee amount> to cover payment processing fees.
 Otherwise, we’ll only get <donation amount minus the fee amount> of your <donation amount> donation.”

 In both cases, for donors who opt to cover the payment processing fee, the confirmation screen and the automatic email receipt show the tally of the original donation amount plus the payment processing fee as the total donation amount.